-Congress authorized the changes proposed in the 1994 GRR under Section 316 of the Water Resources Development Act (WRDA) of 1996.
-Construction on the project began in 1997.
+Construction on the C-111 project began in 1997.
 A series of project features were built prior to 2015 under a total of seven construction contracts.
-C-111 South Dade construction Contract 8, which will complete the North Detention Area south of the 8.5 Square Mile Area (SMA) and its detention cell, is underway as this document circulates.
+C-111 South Dade construction Contract 8, which will complete the North Detention Area south of the 8.5 Square Mile Area (SMA) and its detention cell, is underway.